Archetypical/JuiceBeam-Production/README.md

 # Administrator Panel

 The administrator panel can be accessed by logging into a Juicebeam account that has their role designated as administrator.
-To access it after logging all they have to do is add "/admin" to the end of the sites home page url.
+To access it after logging in, all they have to do is add "/admin" to the end of the sites home page url.

 API:
 The administrator can change the api keys and secrets needed to for the site to function from the panel.